sushil2601/javaScript_practise/NODEJS.md

 Q. What is the difference b/w application-level & route-level middleware?
 Ans :-
+    .Application-level Middleware:-
+        .Registered using app.use() or app.METHOD().

-    .Application-level middleware applies globally to all incoming requests in the entire Express.js application.
+        .Applies globally to all incoming requests, regardless of the route or method.

-    .Route-level middleware applies only to specific routes, not for all incoming requests.
+        .Commonly used for:

+            .Logging

+            .Body parsing

+            .CORS

+            .Authentication (when needed for all routes)

+    .Route-level Middleware:-
+        .Applied directly to individual routes or route groups.

+        .Used when you want specific logic to run only for certain endpoints.

 Q. What is Routing in Express.js?
-Ans :-
+Ans:-
+    .Routing in Express.js refers to the mechanism of defining how an application responds to client requests for a particular HTTP method (GET, POST, PUT, DELETE, etc.) and a URL path.

-    Routing is the process of directing incoming HTTP requests to the appropriate handler functions based on the request's method and the URL path.
+    .It is the process of mapping incoming requests to the appropriate handler functions (controllers).

+    .Each route is defined by:

+        .HTTP method (e.g., GET, POST)

+        .URL path (e.g., /users, /api/login)

+        .Callback function(s) that handle the request.

-Q. How to implement routing?
-How do you define routes in Express.js?
+Q. How do you implement routing in Express.js?
+How are routes defined?
-Ans :-
-    To implement routing first define the routes.
+Ans:-

-    .In Express.js,routes are defined using the app.METHOD() functions, where METHOD is the HTTP request method(eg:- GET,POST,PUT,DELETE) and app is the instance of the Express application.
+    .In Express.js, routing is implemented using the app.METHOD() functions, where METHOD corresponds to an HTTP method like GET, POST, PUT, or DELETE.

+    .This allows the application to handle specific HTTP requests to defined URL paths.

+    app.METHOD(PATH, HANDLER)
+        .METHOD: HTTP method (GET, POST, PUT, DELETE, etc.)

+        .PATH: Route endpoint

+        .HANDLER: Callback function to handle the request

 Q. What is express.Router() in Express.js?
 Ans :-
-    express.Router() is a class in Express.js that returns a new router object.
+    .express.Router() is a built-in class in Express.js that allows you to create modular, mountable route handlers.

+    .used to handle routing in a cleaner and more organized way.

+    .Why use express.Router()?
+        .Helps organize routes into separate files/modules

+        .Promotes modularity and scalability

+        .Useful for grouping related routes (e.g., all /user routes in one file)

+        const express = require('express');
+        const router = express.Router();

+        router.get('/profile', (req, res) => {
+        res.send('User profile');
+        });

+        module.exports = router;

-Q. What is REST and RESTful API?
+Q. What is cookie-parser in Node.js (Express)?
 Ans :-
-    .REST(Representational State Transfer) is an architectural style for designing networked applications(REST is a set of guidelines for creating API's).

-    .REST uses HTTP to allow communication b/w clients and servers.

-    .RESTful API is a service which follow REST principles/guidelines.
+    cookie-parser is a middleware in Express used to parse cookies from the HTTP request header and make them easily accessible in your route handlers.

+    Cookies are automatically parsed and stored in req.cookies.

 Q. What is differences b/w REST API and SOAP API?
 Ans :-